Quantenradierer/SINner/README.md

 I would like to add other AI image generators, so if you have experience with other AI image generators, please let me know.
 I have tried DALL-E 2, but the results are not suitable.

+# Docker

+Creates a volume to store the current database (sqlite) and the images `docker volume create sinner-data`

+``